Website Launch Checklist: The Essentials

 7. Set up Analytics for data collection

 Integrate the site with Google Analytics to monitor its performance.
-Without gathering relevant data (what devices are used to access the site, countries from which most traffic emerges, site pages that get the most visitors, etc.), developers cannot optimize the site.
+Developers cannot optimize the site without gathering relevant data (what devices are used to access the site, countries from which most traffic emerges, site pages that get the most visitors, etc.).
 In the absence of continuous optimization, the site will lose users and drop in SEO value.
 Sites can also integrate with Facebook PIXEL to gather information from their Facebook and leverage that intelligence to formulate targeted ads, make more engaging posts, etc.

 Bear in mind that every social media platform and third-party advertisers have pixels that web developers can integrate with their website to track data on said platform.

 This website launch checklist details the very basics of what developers, testers, and designers should examine before a site’s public release.
-Depending on the nature of the website, there might be other specifics that need to be verified before release.
-However, the items on this list are absolute essentials that cannot be missed, no matter the kind of website being deployed.
+Depending on the nature of the website, other specifics might need to be verified before release.
+However, the items on this list are absolute essentials that cannot be missed, no matter the website’s deployment.
 Keep the list handy when performing final checks, and the chances of common errors occurring will be significantly reduced.